TwistingTwists/obsidian-tools/interview story.md

 - dollar conversion + engineering time saved

+Fcous on spikes in your time in organisation.
+Navigate org complexity and have impact

+Focus on ingestion speed by 10x. — batching, streaming records , connection pool

 ### Most challenging project you ever did

 - staff - cross team collab